grantcolley/dotnetwhat/README.md

 `await` → continuation needs scheduling → `SynchronizationContext` / `TaskScheduler` influence where → a thread eventually executes the continuation.

 So `async/await` is primarily about not blocking threads, rather than about creating threads.

 >  [!Note]
 >
-> Code after the `await` is not guaranteed to always run on the same thread `await` was called.
->
-> Calling `await` on a UI thread is a special case.
-If `await` is called on the UI thread, code that runs after the await will continue on the UI thread.
->
-> Async methods do NOT stay on one stack.
-> When an await happens:
-> - The current stack frame is unwound
-> - State is stored on the heap
-> - When resumed, execution may continue on:
-> 	- A different thread
-> 	- A different stack
->
-> When an await completes, the runtime decides where to resume based on:
-> - Is there a `SynchronizationContext`?
-> - Did you use `ConfigureAwait(false)`?
->
-> `ConfigureAwait(false)` is the default behavior when there is no `SynchronizationContext`, and explicitly tells .NET “I do not care about resuming on the original context.” and will:
-> - Skip context capture,
-> - Always resume on a ThreadPool thread
-> - Never resume on the UI thread
->
-> `ConfigureAwait(true)` is the default behavior on the UI thread because it has `SynchronizationContext`.
-UI apps have a `SynchronizationContext` because UI components can only be accessed on the UI thread and the context forces the continuation back to that thread.

->  [!Note]
->